Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: Bounding , , and

 \section{Bounding $\tilde m(w)$, $m_1(\theta, w)$, and $m_2(\theta,w)$}

-In this section, we obtain bounds for the three moment-related quantities $\tilde m(w)$, $m_1(u, w)$, and $m_2(u,w)$ given in \eqref{tildem}--\eqref{m2} respectively.
-Those bounds are essential for bounding the MMLE $\hat w$ and proving a uniform FDR control result for our multiple testing procedures.
-Note that in the study of the Gaussian sequence model in \citet{johnstone04} and \citetalias{cast20MT}, similar moment-related quantities also appear.
-We will briefly comment on the difference between their bounds in the Gaussian setting and ours in the Bernoulli setting.
+In this section, we obtain bounds for $\tilde m(w)$, $m_1(u, w)$, and $m_2(u,w)$ in \eqref{tildem}--\eqref{m2} respectively.
+These are essential quantities for studying the MMLE $\hat w$ in the previous section.
+Although similar quantities arise in the study of the Gaussian sequence model in \citet{johnstone04} and \citetalias{cast20MT}, our bounds are different as we work with the Binomial distribution.
+We will comment on the difference between those bounds in \citetalias{cast20MT} and ours in Remark \ref{rmk:diff-Gaussian-binomial}.